LeadRDRK/UmaPatcher/README.md

 translate parts of the game into a different language by modifying the game's asset files.

 # Requirements
-- Any device(*) running Android 7.0 or above.
+- Android 7.0 or above.
 - At least 1.2GB of free space (The app will take around 300MB with the translation files downloaded)

-\* For now, most of this app's features require root access.
-However, app patching does not require root can and be used to install UI translations.

 # Download
 Download the latest release from the [Releases page](https://github.com/LeadRDRK/UmaPatcher/releases).